 Many rationalize support in normal or maximal shoes by saying that when a child has started walking he needs support.
 Thus, thick soles will provide him adequate support.
 That approach to choosing shoes for the child seems to be misleading, as much scientific research shows us today.
 A child’s feet comprise mostly cartilage and to develop into an adult foot; it needs to develop of 26 bones.
 The period when this development occurs is of great importance.
 Dr. Jane Andersen, a podiatrist and former president of the American Association for Women Podiatrists, suggests that “After they walk, you want them either barefoot or in the most flexible shoe possible so their muscles can develop properly, Flexibility is the most important issue as they are developing their arch.”

 A solution – Minimalist shoes for kids or Barefoot shoes for kids

 Using minimalist and barefoot alike shoes which offer a great foot-bed, and a durable sole is an excellent way to tackle these issues.
-Wearing these kinds of shoes encourages fore-foot or mid-foot landing rather than heel striking.
+Wearing these kinds of barefoot shoes for kids encourages fore-foot or mid-foot landing rather than heel striking.
 An early walker, when used minimalist shoes for kids, increases the chances of strengthening intrinsic muscles and ligaments of the foot.
 The muscles of the foot, ankle, and lower legs stand activated.
 Normal, maximal, and heavy sole shoes can make it difficult for the child to learn to walk, let alone walk.

-Podiatrist recommendation on how to choose shoes
+Podiatrist recommendation on how to choose baby minimalist shoes

 The Australian Podiatrist Association recommends the following tips when choosing fitting footwear: